oracle/terraform-provider-oci/website/docs/d/database_autonomous_container_database_dataguard_association.html.markdown

 * `peer_autonomous_container_database_dataguard_association_id` - The OCID of the peer Autonomous Container Database-Autonomous Data Guard association.
 * `peer_autonomous_container_database_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the peer Autonomous Container Database.
 * `peer_lifecycle_state` - The current state of Autonomous Data Guard.
-* `peer_role` - The role of the Autonomous Data Guard-enabled Autonomous Container Database.
+* `peer_role` - The Data Guard role of the Autonomous Container Database, if Autonomous Data Guard is enabled.
 * `protection_mode` - The protection mode of this Autonomous Data Guard association.
 For more information, see [Oracle Data Guard Protection Modes](http://docs.oracle.com/database/122/SBYDB/oracle-data-guard-protection-modes.htm#SBYDB02000) in the Oracle Data Guard documentation.
-* `role` - The role of the Autonomous Data Guard-enabled Autonomous Container Database.
+* `role` - The Data Guard role of the Autonomous Container Database, if Autonomous Data Guard is enabled.
 * `state` - The current state of Autonomous Data Guard.
 * `time_created` - The date and time the Autonomous DataGuard association was created.
 * `time_last_role_changed` - The date and time when the last role change action happened.